siulzeni/sh_price_analysis_extension/README.md

 events I like to relax and search with one hand.
 I came up with this solution to further enable my laziness.

 #How It Works
+It works one of two ways:
+- Go to the event page and click the extension button.
-Simply go to the event page and click the extension button.
-It will open Price Analysis for that particular event.
-Simple as that
+- Copy the link address of an event and click the extension button.
+This will open Price Analysis for that particular event.
+Simple as that.

 ##Installing
 - Download the package.zip onto your machine and unzip into any location of your choosing.